Javed Ali Manwa

+Mr. Manwa holds the portfolio of Chairman Standing Committee on Home and Prisons department along with additional portfolios of Services and GAD along with Law reforms and Parliamentary Affairs.

 Political career

-Manwa contested 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-5 (Nagar-II) as an Independent candidate.
+Manwa contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-5 (Nagar-I) as an Independent candidate.
 He won the election by the margin of 720 votes over the runner up Rizwan Ali of Majlis Wahdat-e-Muslimeen.
 He garnered 2,570 votes while Ali received 1,850 votes.
 After winning the election, Manwa joined Pakistan Tehreek-e-Insaf.

+On 6 July 2023, he announced his resignation from the basic membership of the PTI, alluding to the 2023 Pakistani protests as the reason.